The Best Cancer-fighting Foods

 Other studies have shown that the combination of sulforaphane and genistein, a compound found in soybeans, can inhibit the growth of breast cancer tumors.
 It also inhibits histone deacetylase, an enzyme that is linked to the development of cancer.

 Carrots are rich in antioxidants and the essential nutrients Vitamin A and K. It is also rich in beta-carotene.
 Studies have shown that the vital role of beta-carotene in boosting the immune system.
-Carrots help prevent certain types of cancer.
+Carrots help prevent certain types of cancer and immune to corona virus.

 3. Fatty fish